 Teaching and Research Assistantships

-Assistantships will be awarded based on the information contained in the Graduate Assistantship application as well as the candidate’s academic credentials (GPA, GRE Scores) and KIN application materials (resume, references, goal statement).
-To ensure full consideration, all materials (including this application) must be received no later than January 15th.
+Assistantships will be awarded based on the information contained in the Graduate School application including the candidate’s academic credentials (GPA, GRE Scores) and KIN application materials (resume, references, goal statement).
+To ensure full consideration, all materials must be received no later than January 15th.
 To be eligible for any type of assistantship, graduate students must be unconditionally admitted to a graduate degree program in KIN, be enrolled a minimum of 6 credit hours per semester (please note that to be considered full-time, you must enroll in 9 or more credit hours), and demonstrate a clear record of progress toward degree completion.
 New students must have earned a grade point average of 3.0 or higher in their previous academic program.
 All students awarded an assistantship must maintain a grade point average of 3.0 or higher.

 Teaching Assistant (TA): The department funds several teaching assistantships each year.
 Responsibilities typically involve teaching sport and exercise activity classes (see listings on the Kinesiology Graduate Assistantship application).
 Advanced students may also assist with the instruction of undergraduate theory courses.

 Research Assistant (RA): Research assistantships are subject to available funding.
 Responsibilities center on helping faculty to pursue their research.
 Duties vary greatly depending on faculty interests and expertise, but may include subject recruitment, data collection and reduction, computer entry and analyses, literature searches, and teaching of laboratory sections in undergraduate courses.
 For more information on research assistantships in your area of interest, please contact faculty members directly.